Parvo Treatment and Prevention

 - Breeding Females & Males - annual boosters

-- Disinfect - Is the other 50% of prevention.
+- Disinfect – 50% of prevention is disinfecting.
 Penetrating disinfectant is a must!
 Bleach will sterilize the surface, but will not go through smeared feces or fat to get the virus underneath.

-- Trifectant®, Virkon, and OXINE® (with citric acid) are penetrating disinfectants.
+- Virkon® and OXINE® (with citric acid) are penetrating disinfectants.
 They are safe around young puppies.
-Bleach and quaternary ammonias like Roccal®-D Plus are absorbed through thin skin of puppies and are a cause of Fading Puppy Syndrome.
+Bleach and quaternary ammonias are absorbed through the thin skin of puppies and are a cause of Fading Puppy Syndrome.

-- Isolate – If you have an area to isolate a sick puppy do so!
-If not, do not move healthy animals around the kennel or to another kennel!
-You just spread the disease.
+- Isolate – If you have an area to isolate a sick puppy, do so.
+If not, do not move healthy animals around the kennel or to another kennel.
+You will just spread the disease.
 Try and isolate to just the building where it started.

-- Take Care of Healthy Puppy's First – Then move to the sick ones.
-Do not go back to the healthy puppies without strict disinfection and if Parvo is the issue, change clothes!
-Coveralls that are removed after care and washing your hands will go a long way to stopping the spread.
+- Take Care of Healthy Puppies First – Then move to the sick ones.
+Do not go back to the healthy puppies without strict disinfection, and if Parvo is the issue, change clothes.
+Removing coveralls after care and washing your hands will go a long way in stopping the spread of disease.
 Hand disinfectants take too long – don’t rely on just them.
-Be certain you’re using a penetrating disinfectant to kill Parvo virus.
+Be certain you’re using a penetrating disinfectant to kill Parvovirus.
 Bleach won’t cut it in an outbreak!
-Trifectant® spray and shoe bath is good.
+Virkon spray and shoe bath is good.

 - Give Electrolytes – All kennel puppies go on electrolytes in water.
 You want to hydrate any puppy thinking of getting sick.
-RE-SORB® in one gallon of water is economical to use.
-Always keep RE-SORB® packets in your kennel for use when needed.
+Re-Sorb® in one gallon of water is economical to use.
+Always keep Re-Sorb® packets in your kennel to use when needed.

-- Fluids save the puppy from death!
+- Fluids save the puppy from death.
 Parvo puppies do not drink and are losing liquid from the diarrhea and vomiting.
-Without injectable fluids they die!
-We like saline and it is available, non-script, in 500cc bottles.
+Without injectable fluids, they will die.
+We like saline and it is available in 500 cc bottles.
 You have to give SQ fluids at least, but IP or IV fluids are faster and better.
 Ask and we can explain the technique.

 - Reglan – script product – stops the vomiting or use one of the many others.
 Your veterinarian can help you.
-Reglan 0.5mg/lb, every 8 hours is the dose we try and get in.
-Reglan is given to effect, but 1cc in 500cc saline usually does it.
+Reglan 0.5 mg/lb, every 8 hours is the dose we try and get in.
+Reglan is effective, but 1 cc in 500 cc saline usually does it.
 Injectable is currently difficult to get.